vrivn3/vrivn3.github.io/README.md

 - Learn why and how to make a README [here](https://www.makeareadme.com/).

 ## FAQs (Frequently Asked Questions)

+### Why is my resume not showing up?
-- Can anyone see my resume hosted on the static website?
+If your resume is not displaying on the static website, make sure that:
+- Your repository name is the same as your username.
-     Yes, everyone can see your resume as long as your repository visibility on Github is set to **public**.
+- Your repository visibility is set to public.

+### Why is Markdown better than a word processor?
+Markdown offers simplicity and portability compared to traditional word processing software like Microsoft Word.
+With Markdown, formatting is done using plain text, making it straightforward to learn and use.
+Additionally, Markdown files are lightweight and can be opened and edited on any operating system with any text editor, ensuring compatibility across different devices and software.
+This simplicity and portability make Markdown an efficient choice for creating and managing documents, particularly in collaborative and cross-platform environments.